tarwn/lessthandot-hugo/blogs/content/posts/2013-03-31-bcp-all-tables-into-files.md

   - data migration

 ---
 Sometimes you want to dump the data from all the tables in a database into files.
 There is really no fast and easy way to do this.
 Fortunately it is very easy to roll your own solution.
-Let&#8217;s look at what we need to do
+Let's look at what we need to do

 1) we need to grab all the tables in the database